tomsWebConsulting/twcsl/v7.0/Brine Template Family/Site Tagline HTML/README.md

   ```

 * Add code from file **[site tagline html.html][2]** to Add the following to
-  Settings > Developer Tools > Code Injection > FOOTER.
-Read the code for any
+  Website > Pages > Website Tools > Code Injection > FOOTER.
+Read the code for
-  instructions within.
+  any instructions within.

 ## Make a Donation